 Each year, tens of thousands of Ohioans sustain work-related or on-the-job injuries.
-Fortunately, most workers who are injured on the job require only a trip to the emergency room for stitches or other treatment and result in no loss of wages or lost time from work.
+Fortunately, most workers injured on the job require only a trip to the emergency room for stitches or other treatment and result in no loss of wages or lost time from work.

 Many workplace injuries, however, result in temporary or permanent disability.
 They may require ongoing medical treatment and result in temporary or permanent wage loss.
 Even injuries that seem minor at first may persist and worsen to become more than merely an inconvenience but instead very debilitating.